swcarpentry/DEPRECATED-boot-camps/6-Documentation/Readme.rst

 User's Guides
 =============
 The next level of documentation are user's guides.
-These often take the form of books or pdfs that aim to explain top level architechture and functionality to possibly novice users.
+These often take the form of books or pdfs that aim to explain top level architecture and functionality to possibly novice users.
 Such documents are extremely helpful for bringing in new members to the community, going in depth into the theory (math, biology, physics, chemistry, engineering), and as a reference manual for advanced users and developers.
-However because of their high level nature, you typically have to wait until the code has stabalized to be able to write a good comprehensive user's guide.
+However because of their high level nature, you typically have to wait until the code has stabilized to be able to write a good comprehensive user's guide.

 **Examples:** `FLASH`_, `NumPy`_.